 We are excited to introduce our new project!
 Historic Tyler is currently in the beginning stages of creating a coffee table book that features various historic homes in Tyler, “The Art of Preservation.”
 In our research, we have not found any other book that focuses on Tyler’s historic homes.

 The coffee table book will serve as a fundraiser for Historic Tyler.
 Equally important, the book will document Tyler’s historic landscape, making our local history readily available to the community.
 An integral part of our mission is to promote heritage preservation through education.
-We have photographed two homes for the book and reached out to all past tour homeowners asking if are interested in participating.
+We have photographed two homes for the book and reached out to all past tour homeowners asking to gauge interest in participating.

 We have book sponsorships available.
 Please contact the office if you would like more information.